vwd-33/VWD/src/pages/distro/index.md

       V/A - "Flammes De France Opus II" LP: $25.00

+      V/A - "Leaderless Resistance - A Pan-Aryan Compilation" 2LP: $40.00

       V/A - "Werewolves Of The Night II - Public Enemies Of The Northeast" LP: $20.00